 When would you choose IVF treatment?

-IVF, which is also known as in vitro fertilization, is a treatment for couples at Rocky Mountain Fertility Center in Castle Rock, Parker, CO and South Dakota that have been trying to conceive a child for over a year but have been unsuccessful.
+IVF, which is also known as In Vitro Fertilization, is a treatment provided at Rocky Mountain Fertility Center for couples in Castle Rock CO, Parker CO, Rapid City SD and surrounding areas that have been trying to conceive a child for over a year but have been unsuccessful.
 These couples, or individuals, may include an individual who has one of the following conditions:

 - Unexplained Infertility